Learn how to have good discernment and identify healthy, lasting relationships. Date with a Purpose! Get a PIVOT advocate today!

 - And, finally, that the wounded inner child and adolescent must be kept in check.
 (In other words, love your inner child, but don’t give him or her the keys to the car).

-If you have no idea what this means or would like to learn more, get in touch with a coach at PIVOT and complete the Survival Patterns before you continue to date!
+If you have no idea what this means or would like to learn more, get in touch with an advocate at PIVOT and complete the Survival Patterns before you continue to date!

 - Similar (but not necessarily identical) values about such issues as money, religion, monogamy, and parenting.
 This avoids needless conflict.
 Still, you don’t have to agree about everything—just what’s important to you.